lfph/sig-contributor-experience/blueprint.md

 _Describe how do you do Dependency Management._

 ## Your First Contribution

+> Friendly open source projects should reserve specific issues for newbies.

 Please check the low-hanging-fruit label to find issues that are good for getting started.